AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 **Farrar** adds: \"The symbols of the Catacombs, like every other indication of early teaching, show the glad, bright, loving character of the Christian faith.
-It was a religion of joy and not of gloom, of life and not of death, of tenderness not of severity. \* \* \* We see in them as in the acts of the apostles, that the keynotes of the music of the Christian life were \'exultation\' and \'simplicity.\' And how far superior in beauty and significance were these early Christian symbols to the meaningless and pagan broken columns and broken rosebuds and
+It was a religion of joy and not of gloom, of life and not of death, of tenderness not of severity....
+We see in them as in the acts of the apostles, that the keynotes of the music of the Christian life were \'exultation\' and \'simplicity.\' And how far superior in beauty and significance were these early Christian symbols to the meaningless and pagan broken columns and broken rosebuds and